openstreetmap/iD/README.md

 [![translation chart](https://www.transifex.com/projects/p/id-editor/chart/image_png)](https://github.com/openstreetmap/iD/blob/master/CONTRIBUTING.md#translating)
 ## Installation

-To run the current development version, fork this project and serve it locally.
+To run the current development version, fork this project, run `make`, and serve it locally.
 If you have Python handy, just `cd` into the project root directory and run

      python -m SimpleHTTPServer